Line of credit (Purchase Power) fees explained

 Learn about potential fees on your Purchase Power account, like transaction fees, late payment charges, finance charges and overlimit fees.
 Discover simple tips to avoid these charges and manage your account effectively.

-Transaction Fee: A transaction fee is applied anytime postage is added to your meter.
-The amount charged for each transaction fee is determined when the Pitney Bowes contract is signed.
+A transaction fee is applied anytime postage is added to your meter.
+The amount charged for each transaction fee is outlined in your Purchase Power Terms & Conditions.

-💡 Tip: If your account frequently exceeds the credit limit consider requesting a credit limit increase that will accommodate your monthly business needs.
+- If you consistently exceed your credit limit, consider Applying for a credit limit increase to accommodate your monthly business needs.

 Banking products and services are provided by The Pitney Bowes Bank, Inc., Member FDIC.
 Pitney Bowes, Pitney Bowes Bank, and the Corporate logo are trademarks of Pitney Bowes Inc. or a subsidiary.
 All other trademarks are the property of their respective owners.
 Pitney Bowes Bank is state chartered and located in Salt Lake City, Utah.

 UPDATED: February 09, 2024